-13.8 Telephone Network Interface Device (NID)
+19.8 NID (Network Interface Device)

-Figure 31 Typical Telco Demarc
+Figure 27 Typical Telco Demarc

-In the bad old days before US telecom divestiture (1880 to early 1980's) Phone Company delivered phone service, wired customer's premise and leased all telephone equipment.
+In the bad old days before US telecom divestiture early 1980's.
+The Phone Company delivered phone service, wired customer's premise and leased all telephone equipment.
 With divestiture Phone Company's regulated responsibility was limited to delivering service to customer's premise.
 Inside wiring and equipment became the customer's responsibility.
 This created a dilemma for the Phone Company, how to determine if a problem was their responsibility or the customer?

-Enter the Network Interface Device (NID).
+Enter the NID (network interface device).
 NID is the demarcation point, between Phone Company and customer.
 It incorporates lightning protection and a method to easily disconnect customer premise equipment (CPE) from the telephone network.
 Over time NIDs evolved into a single integrated package.

-The specific embodiment of the Network Interface Device

-(NID) has changed over the years but purpose remains the same: Terminate outside wiring; provide lightning protection and disconnect inside wiring for testing.
+The specific embodiment of the Network Interface Device (NID) has changed over the years but purpose remains the same: Terminate outside wiring; provide surge protection and disconnect inside wiring for testing.
 Some NIDs include a half-ringer test circuit.
 The half-ringer creates a unique signature to allow test equipment to determine if fault is on Telco or customer side.
 Modern NIDs use gas tube protectors rather than old style carbon block.
 Gas tube provides tighter control of overvoltage and being hermetically sealed minimizes added noise.